Daniel Kaven: Visual art

 Kaven's visual art includes photographic media, film and painting.
-In 2005 he had a solo show at Gallery 500 in Portland, Oregon where he showed painted photographs exploring the emotional fallout of his parent's divorce.
+In 2005 he had a solo show at Gallery 500 in Portland, Oregon where he showed painted photographs exploring the emotional fallout of his parents' divorce.
 In 2000, Kaven directed and produced The Glass Pool Incident, a multi-channel documentary feature about the lives of youth across five continents on the last day of the millennium.
-The was shown at the New York International Independent Film and Video Festival.
+The documentary was shown at the New York International Independent Film and Video Festival.
 Variety reviewed the film in a March 2003 issue.
-Kaven’s narrative short film Naked Seoul screened in conjunction with an immersive installation of the same name at Gallery 500 in 2004.
-In a review of the work, art critic Richard Speer wrote, “It’s a hypnotic short wherein each frame is immaculately composed and color-corrected.
-This is the kind of installation seldom seen and direly needed.”
+Kaven's narrative short film Naked Seoul screened in conjunction with an immersive installation of the same name at Gallery 500 in 2004.
+In a review of the work, art critic Richard Speer wrote, "It's a hypnotic short wherein each frame is immaculately composed and color-corrected.
+This is the kind of installation seldom seen and direly needed."